cozy/cozy-browser-sdk/tuto.md

 ## First step : Hello World !

 Here we are, doing the traditionnal "Hello World" app that can make you want to start a new career.
-So here's the [link](https://github.com/lemelon/cozysdk-client-tuto/tree/7b4c33ce8d1281edeb5a8017191a403ee820fde4).

 Starting from an empty repository, you will need a few files : First, the manifest `package.json` with some fields
 - `name`, the name of your app (without space)